 - Manage each new year well.
 This is my favorite tip.
 Create a new income account called “Beginning Balance” (or something else recognizable).
 It allows you to carry over ending balances to the next year.
 You can record an entry as of January 1 each year crediting this income account for each class that has a balance to carry forward.
 The offsetting debit is also to this account, but in a class such as general, operations, or administration.
 The result is a net $0 on the profit and loss, but it shows the beginning balance at the top of the revenue section for each profit and loss by class, resulting in a true ending balance throughout the year.
 This is just a once-a-year entry, with no reversal required.

-Keep in mind: QuickBooks is a general ledger package.
+Remember, QuickBooks is a general ledger package.
 I believe it works best when that is all it is used for.
 You may consider a donor software solution or a church data management program to use in conjunction with QuickBooks.
-(Ministry Business Services offers this comparison chart of various financial and donor management software programs.)

 Please be aware that I am neither endorsing nor encouraging the use of a particular program.
 I simply recognize the need for a low-cost, high-functioning option and many ministries may use QuickBooks to meet that need.